an Alternative to Natural Health

 Arsenic is famous as a toxin used to poison people as illustrated in the play "Arsenic and Old Lace."
 Considering this fact, it's a concern that arsenic is found in pesticides, laundry aids, cigarette smoke, table salt, seafood and contaminated drinking water.
 Acute arsenic poisoning creates symptoms such as confusion, convulsions, drowsiness and headaches.
 Toxic levels of arsenic can cause coma and death.
 Arsenic can also cause cancers.
 People working around pesticides, mining and metallurgical work are at high risk of developing high levels of arsenic toxicity.

 Lead is one of the most toxic metals known.
-It's been many years since our society was made aware of the damage that exposure to lead-based paints was doing to our health, especially to young children who suck on and chew anything they can get their hands on.
+It's been many years since our society was made aware of the damage that exposure to lead-based paints was doing to our health, especially to young children who sucked on and chewed anything they can get their hands on.

 When the lead reaches toxic levels in the body; it can damage the kidneys, liver, heart and nervous system.
-The body can't tell the difference between lead and calcium, so pregnant women, children and other people who are deficient in calcium absorb lead more easily, with infants and children effected most severely.
+The body can't tell the difference between lead and calcium, so pregnant women, children and other people who are deficient in calcium absorb lead more easily.
 Possible symptoms of lead poisoning include anxiety, arthritis, confusion, chronic fatigue, behavioral problems, juvenile delinquency, hyperactivity, learning disabilities, metallic taste in the mouth, tremors, mental disturbances, loss of memory, mental retardation, impotence, reproductive disorders, infertility, liver failure and death.

 Exposure to lead can come from food that is grown near roads or factories, lead-based paint, hair products, food from lead-soldered cans, imported ceramic products (especially from Mexico and China), lead crystal glassware, ink on bread bags, batteries in cars, bone meal, insecticides, tobacco, lead pipes, and lead solder in the water pipes.
 If you suspect you could have lead pipes or lead solder in your water system, have the water tested.